The Bourne Academy: 2000–2009: Kings High School

-2010-Present: The Bourne Academy, Sixth Form and BSF
+2010–present: The Bourne Academy, Sixth Form and BSF

 On 1 September 2010, Kings High became The Bourne Academy, which still operates out of the old Kings High site, which was renovated.
 The school is also sponsored by Canford School.

-The Academy is underwent a government funded revival of schools all around the country.
+The Academy is underwent a government-funded revival of schools all around the country.
 This was called BSF (Building Schools for the Future).
 The nominated BSF Team from Kings High attended conferences in Bournemouth and London along with other schools around Bournemouth.
 The main east and west wing building is pre World War II, but was refurbished in Quarter 2 and 3 of 2012.
 The Academy has built a new science block, design and technology block and a new canteen and dance studio called "The Hub", the newly refurbished main building and Sports Hall and extension of the Science block.
 The Academy then underwent a 10 million pound building work project completed in August 2013, The Academy now also has a new Maths and English block, additional food room, sixth form building, library and reception.

 On September 2013, The Academy introduced Sixth Form, which offers academic (A-Levels), vocational (BTECs), or a mix of both.
 Students have access to a purpose-built Sixth Form Centre, which includes a large common room, study centre and modern classrooms.
-Academic performance is strong: for example, in 2024 the pass rate for A-Levels and BTECs was 99 % and around 54 % of those qualifications were awarded at grades equivalent to A*/A. Entry criteria reflect the expectation of commitment: for the academic pathway (three or four A-Levels) applicants typically require six GCSEs at grade 5 or above (including English Language and Maths), plus relevant subject-specific requirements.
+Academic performance is strong: for example, in 2024 the pass rate for A-levels and BTECs was 99% and around 54% of those qualifications were awarded at grades equivalent to A*/A. Entry criteria reflect the expectation of commitment: for the academic pathway (three or four A-Levels) applicants typically require six GCSEs at grade 5 or above (including English Language and Maths), plus relevant subject-specific requirements.

-On 10th June 2025, The Academy was named as a lead secondary school for music.
-SoundStorm, the music education development agency for BCP, confirmed the school’s appointment after a rigorous application process.
-The SCMP leadership team praised the "breadth, quality and enthusiasm" of music-making at the school.
+On March 19 2026, William, Prince of Wales visited the academy as part of his ongoing mission to tackle youth homelessness through his Homewards initiative.
+He met with students and staff to discuss how early intervention in schools can prevent homelessness before it starts.